raul23/interactive-organizer/README.rst

        - When you log in as ``user`` (non-root) within the Docker container, your working directory is ``/ebook-tools``.

 `:information_source:` The Docker image also comes with the Python package `organize_ebooks <https://github.com/raul23/organize-ebooks>`_.
-You can find more information about the contents of the Docker image at `github.com/raul23/organize-ebook
+You can find more information about the content of the Docker image at `github.com/raul23/organize-ebook
 <https://github.com/raul23/organize-ebooks#content-of-the-docker-image>`_

 Installing the development version